argonne-lcf/ai-testbed-userdocs/docs/habana/Getting-Started.md

 ssh CELSGCEUserID@habana-02.ai.alcf.anl.gov
 ```

-Note: Even though the hostname is ALCF, we will use our **CELSGCEUserID**
+Note: Even though the hostname is ALCF, we will use our **CELSGCEUserID**.